Bonf6059/ISA-Medieval/README.md

 # Next update

-- Add petrification grenades if sir van beasts and monsters is installed
 - Add new drugs
 - Need to decide wheter to add back the heddif from the food (different from the thought present atm - dependent on quality)
 - Decode wheter to add stuff like Alps and lyndwurm etc

 # Old updates

+31/10/2025 Happy Samahin!
+- Added textures for petrification grenades if sir van beasts and monsters is installed

 30/10/2025
 - Added opium